Understanding recording consent

 The link to the meeting is redirected to display the consent page so that participants can consent to being recorded as they enter the meeting.
 Gong supports the following types of links:

-Personal meeting room: Static links are links that don’t change and open in the meeting owners personal meeting room.
-Each meeting for a specific person will have the same link.
-A personal meeting room is a permanent, dedicated virtual meeting space with a fixed URL/meeting ID assigned to a specific user, allowing them to host meetings without creating new meeting links each time.
+• Static link: Permanent links that don’t change and open in the meeting owner’s personal meeting room.
+A personal meeting room is a permanent, dedicated virtual meeting space with a fixed URL/meeting ID assigned to a specific user.
 Different web conference providers refer to this with different terms.

 Dynamic links are available for the Zoom, Google Meet, Microsoft Teams, and Webex integrations.
 For other web providers, all meeting links are static.